LassoSoft/LassoGuide/lasso_guide_source/databases/sql-data-sources.rst

 "NULL" value in a SQL data source designates that there is no value for a particular field.
 This is similar to setting a field to an empty string (e.g.
 ``'fieldname'=''``), however the two are different in SQL data sources.
-For more information about "NULL" values, see the data source documentation.
+For more information about "NULL" values, see the documentation for the data source.

 Add or Update a Null Field Value